-for the Conduct of Proceedings before the CCMA

-GNR.223 of 17 March 2015
+Amended CCMA Rules have been published in the Government Gazette and take effect on January 1, 2019 and are repeated here for easy reference.

+DEPARTMENT OF LABOUR: NOTICE 776 OF 2018 (42092)

+Labour Relations Act (66/1995): effective from 1 January 2019

+RULES FOR THE CONDUCT OF PROCEEDINGS BEFORE THE CCMA

+PART ONE: SERVING AND FILING DOCUMENTS

-: 1 How to contact the Commission
+1 How to contact the Commission

-(1) The addresses, telephone and telefax numbers of the offices of the Commission are listed in Schedule One to these Rules.
+(1) The addresses, telephone, telefax numbers and e-mail addresses of the offices of the Commission are listed in Schedule One to these Rules.

-(2)documents may only be filed with the Commission at the addresses, telefax numbers and e-mail addresses listed in Schedule One.
+(2) Subject to Rule 7, documents may only be filed with the Commission at the addresses, telefax numbers and e-mail addresses listed in Schedule One.

-Rule 2 When are the offices of the Commission open
+2 When are the offices of the Commission open

 (1) The head office and the regional offices of the Commission will be open every day from Monday to Friday, excluding public holidays, between the hours of 08h30 and 16h30, or as determined by the Commission.